delzac/cntkx/README.md

 CNTKx is a deep learning library that builds on and extends Microsoft Cognitive Toolkit [CNTK](https://github.com/Microsoft/CNTK).
 Despite the last planned release of cntk 2.7, cntkx will continue to be in active development, more models and pre-built components coming soon!

-Feel free to open an issue for any request or a PR to contributions :)
+Feel free to open an issue for any request or a PR to contribute :)

 ## Installation
 cntkx is written in pure python and cntk is a dependency to it.
 Please get a working installation of cntk first.
 Then: